-The Berliner Donuts are the most popular pastry in Germany especially around the carnival season (February/March).
+The Berliner Donuts are the most popular pastry in Germany and they are super popular around the carnival season (February/March).

 As you probably know, Germany is the European center for this celebration.
 Before spring “Karneval”, “Fasching” or “Fasnacht” will be celebrated in many regions of Germany.
 In Cologne, Bonn, Koblenz or Mainz you can watch the biggest and most colorful parades, visit the most fun parties with singing and drinking.
 In other mainly Southern regions there are traditional Fasnacht Parades where all the local groups are participating.

 The celebrations start on Thursday (“Schmutziger Donnerstag” in Swabia, or “Weiberdonnerstag” in the Rhineland) and last until Wednesday, the Ash Wednesday (Aschermittwoch).
 A traditional carnival specialty is a pastry called “Berliner” or “Faschingskrapfen”; some call it also Pfannkuchen or Kreppel.
 This delicious German doughnut has a jelly or jam filling, will be deep fried in hot oil, dusted with sugar, and enjoyed preferably warm.
 Here is a recipe for you to make it at home.
 Happy Baking!